nicc777/kubernetes-from-scratch/chapter_03/README.md

 | Dev/Prod Parity     | The application can run unchanged regardless of environment it runs in.                                                                                                                                 |
 | Logs                | All logs will be pushed to STDOUT.
 From a Docker perspective, the logs will be accessible via the `docker logs` command.                                                                                |
 | Admin processes     | No applicable for this project.                                                                                                                                                                         |

+An important additional add-on to the 12-factor application, as [described by Microsoft](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/definition), is _telemetry_.
+The application will therefore also include the basic requirements for [Prometheus](https://prometheus.io/) which will later be used to gain more insights in the running of our application.
+It is not strictly required for the demonstrations in this chapter, but it is good practice to start including these minimum requirements from an early stage so that you get used to the patterns.

 Further reading: